-The Designer allows you to build your site structure, design the look and feel, add content, interactions, animations, and custom code to create fully functioning websites, landing pages, announcement flyers, prototypes, presentations and so on.
+The Designer allows you to build your site structure, design the look and feel, add content, interactions, animations, and custom code to create fully functioning websites, landing pages, prototypes, presentations, etc.

 Accessing the Designer

-You can access the Webflow Designer in one of three ways:
+You can access the Webflow Designer in one of 3 ways:

-From the dashboard — by clicking on your project thumbnail
+From the dashboard — by clicking your project thumbnail

-From the Editor— by clicking the menu button at the lower left corner of the Editor and clicking on Designer.
+From the Editor— by clicking the menu button at the lower left corner of the Editor and choosing Designer

-Enable/disable x-ray mode — toggle a grayscale wireframe look of your page
+Enable/disable x-ray mode — toggles a grayscale wireframe look of your page

 These allow you to view the structure of your layout in various settings allowing for better structuring or viewing your layout.
 For example, the guide overlays guide you to create a consistent design so your elements are stacked and positioned evenly throughout the site.